Johona1924/swiss-judgegpt-v2/docs/deploy_to_appservice_slot.md

 When a new slot is created, settings are copied from production.
 Manual configuration changes are required:

 ### Authentication Settings
+In the Azure Portal, go to the newly created slot, and go to ...
-- Change the App (client) ID in Authentication settings, as the copied ID points to the production app
+- ...
+Settings -> Authentication : Change the App (client) ID to the ID provided by your Authentication provided (e.g. Auth0).
+This step is necessary because the ID is by default copied from the production slot during slot creation.
-- Update the client secret in app settings under environment variables `auth0_AUTHENTICATION_SECRET`
-- Ensure the authentication secret is marked as a deployment slot setting (check the slot setting option)
+- ...
+Settings -> Environment Variables : Create or update the `auth0_AUTHENTICATION_SECRET`environment variable with the App Secret value provided by your Authentication provider (e.g. Auth0).
+Ensure the authentication secret is marked as a deployment slot setting (check the slot setting option).
+- Go back to Settings -> Authentication -> Edit, and make sure `Client secret setting name` is set to `auth0_AUTHENTICATION_SECRET`.

 ### Application Restart
 Restart the app service slot to apply all configuration changes.